alisson-gomesc/jkniv/jkniv/jkniv-whinstone/src/site/content/markdown/index.md

 No annotations, no mapping (except if you want to use JPA), easily to test.
 The power of the database query language is yours and `whinstone` gives to you **the plain java objects with automatic bind to input parameters and result set output**, reducing a boilerplate of code to set JDBC parameters and resultset *getters*.

+It's very seductive write a query and someone (framework) translate to my specific database like HQL, JPQL, jOOQ DSL, etc. But there is the trap from Least Common Multiple that could hug that framework.
+It's probable that a lot of extra java code is necessary to do the same without the **native** query from your database.

+The `whinstone` approach keep the power of database query language and you java code become more maintainable naturally.

+These queries make the same for Cassandra NoSQL and a SQL with PARTITION BY:

+    // cassandra query (Partition key -> acct_id, event, evt_date)
+    SELECT acct_id, event, evt_date, tag_code FROM TRACKABLE_DATA PER PARTITION LIMIT 1;

+    // SQL with PARTITION BY
+    SELECT * FROM
+     (SELECT acct_id, event, evt_date, tag_code,
+      row_number() OVER (PARTITION BY acct_id, event, evt_date ORDER BY acct_id, event, evt_date desc) rnum
+      FROM TRACKABLE_DATA) tablerank
+    WHERE tablerank.rnum = 1

+    // Java code, naturally simple
+    Queryable query = QueryFactory.of("events");
+    List<Event> events = repository.list(query);

+You can use the best of your database without waste time to learn new framework query language, DSL or anything else.

 ### Requirements

 `jkniv-whinstone-jdbc`, `jkniv-whinstone-jpa2`, `jkniv-whinstone-cassandra` and `jkniv-whinstone-couchdb` binaries requires JDK level 6.0 or above.